vaibhavi-singh-673/Medical-Assist/README.md

 # Medical Assistant

-Medical Assistant is an AI-powered healthcare system that helps patients find suitable doctors based on symptoms, location, and provider schedules.
-It uses AI to match users with doctors, allows them to rate providers, and includes a chatbot for immediate assistance and appointment booking.
-Patient medical records are stored securely with blockchain technology, allowing authorized healthcare providers to access them while ensuring privacy and security.
+Medical Assistant is an **AI-powered healthcare system** that helps patients **find suitable doctors** based on symptoms, location, and provider schedules.
+It uses AI to match users with doctors, allows them to rate providers, and includes a chatbot for **immediate assistance** and **appointment booking**.
+Patient **medical records are stored** securely with **blockchain** technology, allowing authorized healthcare providers to access them while **ensuring privacy and security**.
 This system centralizes medical services and schedules in a single dashboard, providing a comprehensive view for resource management and a seamless patient experience.